OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 development.
 Candidates wishing to pursue an academic research career in the long run should consider twice whether this opportunity is adequate for them.

+# Applications

+To apply for this position, please send an e-mail to upsud-recruitement-research-engineer at opendreamkit.org before July 1st, with the following documents attached:

+- cover_letter.pdf: a cover letter (why are you interested in this particular position)

+- CV.pdf: a CV, highlighting among other things your contributions to open source software

+- phd_reports.pdf: PhD reports (when applicable)

+- reference letters (each named reference_letter_<contactname>.pdf),
+  or alternatively reference contact information.

+We will tentatively run interviews in the first weeks of July.
+Applications sent after July 1st will be considered until the position is filled.